InjectiveLabs/injective-ts/.gitbook/readme/denoms-(tokens)/README.md

 # Token Metadata

 Assets on Injective are represented as denoms.
-Denoms (and the amounts) are not human readable and this is why we need to have a way to "attach" token metadata information for a particular denom.
+Denoms (and the amounts) are not humanly readable and this is why we need to have a way to "attach" token metadata information for a particular denom.
 This is achievable using the `@injectivelabs/token-metadata` package.

 Let's recap the types of denoms we have in the Getting Started section: